KingsMentor/medium-android-sdk-unofficial/README.md

 - Exchanging code for access token
 - Refreshing access token
 - Retriving user details
-- Getting list of Publication from oauthecated user
+- Getting list of Publication from authorized user
 - Getttig list of contributors in a publication
 - Creating a Post
 - Creating a Post in a Publication